Promoting the success of diverse employees

 Initiatives to promote women’s empowerment

-・Training for executives (DE&I understanding in training for new executives, etc.)
+・Training for managers (e.g., understanding DE&I in training for newly appointed managers)

 1:1 mentoring